 - Mental health services, with a knowledge of community-based systems of care and services for adults with serious mental illnesses and children with serious emotional disturbances

-- Substance abuse prevention, with expertise or experience working with activities that discourage substance abuse as well as behaviors that increase the risk of substance abuse
+- Substance abuse prevention, with expertise or experience working with activities that discourage substance use disorder as well as behaviors that increase the risk of substance use disorder

-- Substance abuse treatment, with expertise in evidence-based, effective substance abuse treatment services, programs, and activities
+- Substance abuse treatment, with expertise in evidence-based, effective substance use disorder treatment services, programs, and activities

 Time Commitment and Compensation